 Install Java (Oracle Java JDK Installer) on the Ubuntu server

-Here started trouble, because I wasn’t able to install one of the licensed Java versions (8 or 11), neither from Oracle or OpenJDK sources (which also prevented me from working with Jenkins, therefore the old school deployment tactic…).
-So this method works to install any unlicensed Java version from the web.
-I chose Java 14 but you might just change the version number.
+Here started trouble, because I wasn’t able to install one of the licensed Java versions (8 or 11), neither from Oracle or OpenJDK sources.
+Here are the commands to install any unlicensed Java version from the web.
+I chose Java 14.

 Check that it worked with: